Sheila Frazier

-Early Life
+Early life

-Sheila Elaine Frazier was born in New York City, New York to Dorothy Dennis and Eugene Cole Frazier.
-She lived on the Lower East Side of Manhattan and attended PS 97 until age ten, when she moved with her mother to Englewood, New Jersey.
+Sheila Elaine Frazier was born in New York City to parents Dorothy Dennis and Eugene Cole Frazier.
+She spent her early years living on the Lower East Side of Manhattan and attended PS 97 until the age of ten, when she relocated with her mother to Englewood, New Jersey.
 There, she enrolled in the Liberty School.
-As a young girl, Frazier had a stutter, which contributed to her shyness.
-When she was in sixth grade, a teacher purported to help her overcome stuttering by announcing to the class before Sheila's presentation: “I don’t want any laughter.
-Sheila’s a stutterer.
-I don’t want any laughter.”
-Frazier has said that introduction was so painful it merely intensified her anxiety about speaking in public.
+During her childhood, Frazier experienced a stutter, which contributed to her shyness.
+In sixth grade, a teacher attempted to help her overcome it by addressing the class before her presentation and stating, "I don't want any laughter.
+Sheila has a stutter."
+Frazier has mentioned that this introduction heightened her anxiety about public speaking.

-In Englewood, she counted among her neighbors Clyde McPhatter, Van McCoy, The Isley Brothers, and Dolly and Jackie McLean.
+In Englewood, her neighbors included, Clyde McPhatter, Van McCoy, The Isley Brothers, and Dolly and Jackie McLean.
 She went on to Dwight Morrow High School, where her classmates included Margaret Travolta, actress and sister of John Travolta.
 Despite Frazier's struggle with stuttering, she was inspired by Susan Hayward's performance in the film I'll Cry Tomorrow to pursue a career as an actress.
-After graduating from high school in 1966, at age 17, she moved to New York City, where she stayed with her godmother and found work as a secretary.
+After graduating from high school in 1966, aged 17, she moved to New York City, where she stayed with her godmother and found work as a secretary.